Christmas Day may be over, but there’s still a week til the New Year. Here are some suggestions for things to do in the time known as Twixmas!

 The last present has been unwrapped, the crackers have all been pulled and the fridge is stuffed full of leftovers.
 But there’s still nearly a week to go until New Year’s Eve, so how can you make the most of the days after Christmas?

 It’s a strange time, that’s not really Christmas and not quite New Year.
 In fact, it’s known as Twixmas because it’s ‘betwixt’ Christmas and New Year!

 If you’re taking a few days off between Christmas and New Year, it might be tempting to just curl up under a blanket, watch TV and eat your way through your stash of goodies.

 But these days are a great opportunity to revitalise, catch up or even get ahead with your to-do list.
 That way, you can start 2022 off on a positive note.

 So here are nine suggestions for things to do between Christmas and New Year.

 Go for a walk

-If one of your goals for the next year is to see more of the UK, then now is a great time to join an organisation like the National Trust or perhaps National Trust for Scotland.
+If one of your goals for 2022 is to see more of the UK, then now is a great time to join an organisation like the National Trust or perhaps National Trust for Scotland.
 You could also consider joining English Heritage.

 You’ll be able to visit historic sites and beautiful stately homes and gardens across the country throughout the year.
 And your membership will be helping to maintain and restore them for future generations to enjoy.